 - The cost of inadequate decisions based on unreliable intel is huge.

-Our solution replaces this old process.
-With our top notch reconnaissance techniques, the Sweepatic solution discovers every little bit of your digital footprint, and explores every oh so hidden and forgotten place for weaknesses - no need for slow reporting processes or static inventory spreadsheets.
+Our solution is fixing this old process.
+Build around top notch reconnaissance techniques, the Sweepatic platform discovers every little bit of your digital footprint, and explores every oh so hidden and forgotten place for weaknesses - a platform that discovers, analyzes all your Internet facing assets and their exposure to cyber risk.
+It runs in a non-intrusive way on the Internet with any installation required in your environment.